 Scientific Objectives and Lab Approach

-My research group at Johns Hopkins University uses stable isotope geochemistry to study different aspects of the Earth system, focusing mainly on the junction of geology, biology, and climate.
+My research group uses stable isotope geochemistry to study different aspects of the Earth system, focusing mainly on the junction of geology, biology, and climate.
 Our motivations are simple: We seek to learn more about the Earth system, to develop methods for studying the Earth system, and to provide students with solid scientific training by carrying out these objectives.

 Topics we have worked on include the history of the East Asian monsoons, the global expansion of C4 vegetation during the late Neogene, paleoenvironments of human evolution, and seawater paleotemperature and isotopic reconstruction during the late Paleozoic and Mesozoic.